All 4 x 4 solutions of the quantum Yang-Baxter equation: Non-regular solutions of the Yang--Baxter equation

 \subsection{Rank 4}

 We first list the invertible solutions.

 \paragraph{Diagonal solution} There is the obvious diagonal solution to the Yang--Baxter equation

 This model can be found from any of the constant solutions that can be reduced to a diagonal one.
 This matrix is invertible if all the functions along the diagonal are non-zero.
 Of course, even in the case where some functions vanish, this still gives a solution of the Yang--Baxter equation, albeit of rank lower than 4.
+Notice that solutions in this class are described by four free holomorphic functions and the different choices of functions can lead to different physical properties, but they all belong to the same class of Yang-Baxter solutions.